General code guidelines

 Javascript resiliency

-Javascript is a progressive enhancement only.
-Where javascript is used, it is implemented minimally with thorough unit testing for user experience including accessibility.
+Javascript is for progressive enhancement only.
+Where javascript is used, implement it minimally with thorough unit testing for user experience including accessibility.
 Avoid frameworks, and any javascript, to deliver critical content where possible.

 BuzzFeed monitored javascript timeouts noting 1% failed to load equalling 13 million requests per month.
 Web assets must be designed for resiliency with graceful degradation.